 What Tools Do I Need to Replace a Sink Faucet?

-Here’s what you need to get the job done:
+Here’s what you need to replace a sink faucet:

 - Adjustable wrenches

-- Basin wrench (if you can’t easily get to the water line connections directly under the faucet)
+- Basin wrench (for reaching the water line connections directly under the faucet)

 - Silicone (for sealing the faucet to the sink)

 - Plumber’s tape (for better water line connections)

 - Plumber’s putty (if your new drain doesn’t come with a rubber gasket to help seal the area)

 - Bucket and towel (just in case of a watery mess!)